Janice Hallett

 Janice Hallett (born 1969) is a British journalist, screenwriter, and author of mystery novels.
-Her debut, The Appeal is UK's second bestselling fiction debut of 2021.
+Her debut, The Appeal, is the UK's second bestselling fiction debut of 2021 and won for her the 2022 CWA New Blood Dagger.

-She studied screenwriting at the Royal Holloway, University of London and English language at the University College London.
+She studied screenwriting at Royal Holloway, University of London and English language at University College London.
 In 2011, she co-wrote Retreat, a 2011 British horror-thriller film.
 She worked as a journalist for the Department for International Development.
 She also worked at Cosmetics International.

-Janice's 2022 book, The Twyford Code was listed as one of the "Best books of 2022: Crime fiction" by Financial Times.
+Hallett's 2022 book, The Twyford Code, was listed as one of the "Best books of 2022: Crime fiction" by the Financial Times.

+In 2023, the Japanese edition of The Appeal, translated by Ran Yamada, was nominated for the Mystery Writers of Japan Award for Mystery Fiction in Translation.